-Stigma and shame are some of the biggest barriers for families dealing with problematic AOD use.
-They can stop a parent and their child from opening up and talking about how AOD affects their lives, and can stop parents who need treatment and support from accessing or staying in treatment and recovery.
+Stigma and shame are some of the biggest barriers for families dealing with problematic alcohol and other drugs use.
+They can stop a parent and their child from opening up and talking about how alcohol and other drugs affects their lives, and can stop parents who need treatment and support from accessing or staying in treatment and recovery.
 Helping the parent focus on their health and sobriety, rather than dwelling on feelings of shame, is important.

 The stigma and shame a parent feels during recovery can also take its emotional toll.
 Help them overcome this so it does not take control and derail their recovery.
 Connect them with support groups of other parents who have walked the same path to recovery.
 Alcoholics Anonymous Australia, Narcotics Anonymous Australia and SMART Recovery all have excellent resources for parents.

-In following video by the New South Wales Users and Aids Association (NUAA), health professionals and people with problematic AOD use discuss how stigma and discrimination impacts on access to health services and day-to-day life.
+In following video by the New South Wales Users and Aids Association (NUAA), health professionals and people with problematic alcohol and other drugs use discuss how stigma and discrimination impacts on access to health services and day-to-day life.

-Stigma can affect a parent with problematic AOD use, as the parent:
+Stigma can affect a parent with problematic alcohol and other drugs use, as the parent:

 - is less likely to seek help or treatment

 - may experience high discrimination and feel abandoned, rejected or ashamed

 - is more likely to quit treatment due to stigma and shame.

 Stigma can influence how practitioners and other professionals see the parent with problematic alcohol and other drugs use.
 Parents may:

 - be held in poorer regard compared to other parents